AtharvaKaranjkar/youtube-audio-downloader/README.md

 - **App downloads a video instead of just audio** → Make sure "Fast mode" is ticked in the app, and that you have the latest version of this script.

-If you're still stuck, open an Issue on this GitHub repo describing exactly what happened — copy-paste any error message you see.

----

-## A note on responsible use

-Only download audio you actually have the right to save — your own recordings, royalty-free tracks, or content a creator has explicitly made downloadable.
-Downloading copyrighted material without permission can violate YouTube's Terms of Service and copyright law where you live.

-## License

-MIT — see [LICENSE](LICENSE).
-Free to use, modify, and share.